 The normal expectation on the ordinand is that they are in some ‘up-front’ role in their home church once a month (when not on placement).
 This may involve deaconing at the Eucharist, serving, reading, or leading intercessions.

-In addition, the home minister is asked to work with the student to ensure that there is an opportunity for an assessed preach every academic year.
-This involves both the home ministers (or sometimes another ministerial colleague) and selected congregation members filling out feedback forms.
-The home minister is also asked to work with the student’s staff tutor to ensure that there is an opportunity for an assessed leading of an act of worship every academic year.
+In addition, the Training Minister is asked to work with the student to ensure that there is an opportunity for an assessed sermon every academic year.
+This involves both the Training Ministers (or sometimes another ministerial colleague) and selected congregation members filling out feedback forms.
+The Training Minister is also asked to work with the student’s staff tutor to ensure that there is an opportunity for an assessed leading of an act of worship every academic year.
 Again this involves written feedback from minister and congregation.
-The staff tutor will attend one of these assessed events during the first two years of training.

-In the ordinand’s final year of initial training, the home minister is asked to make possible the student’s leading of four sessions of a course for lay adults (this could be a pre-written course such as Pilgrim or Alpha, or a course written by the student).
-The home minister is asked to attend one of these sessions and give the student feedback on their teaching and group-leading.
+For those ordinands training for 3 years, in their final year of training, the Training Minister is asked to make possible the student’s leading of four sessions of a course for lay adults (this could be a pre-written course such as Pilgrim or Alpha, or a course written by the student).
+The Training Minister is asked to attend one of these sessions and give the student feedback on their teaching and group-leading.

 Responsibilities: Theological formation

-In each of the first two years of training, there will also be a three-way meeting between student, home minister and staff tutor, to clarify responsibilities and explore progress.
+At the beginning of training, there will be a three-way meeting to clarify responsibilities.

-In addition, home ministers will be asked for a one-page report on their students at the end of each year, in response to a set of questions about formation, theological development and practical skills.
-The home minister should discuss the material of this report with the student and the issues that are being raised with the staff.
+In addition, Training Ministers will be asked for a report on their students at the end of each year, in response to a set of questions about formation, theological development and practical skills.
+The Training Minister should discuss the material of this report with the student and the issues that are being raised with the staff.

 Placement Ministers: Ordinands